fordfrog/ruian2pgsql/README.md

   versions lower than 9.0.
 * Added command line switch --dry-run for running the application without making any modification in database.
+* Added command line switch --convert-to-ewkt which converts GML strings to EWKT before the geometries are stored in database.
+This is because the level of GML support in Postgis is not adequate to the GML geometries contained in RÚIAN files.
+* Added command line switch --debug which outputs extra information.

 ## Version 1.2.0